SS Bokhara: Victims and survivors

 There is residual uncertainty about exactly how many people were aboard the ship.
 The best estimate is 173, but it could have been more since at least one child, whose body was identified is not amongst those normally listed as being aboard.
 Equally it could have been as few as 140, the major uncertainty being how many lascar (Indian) seafarers were working in the engine and boiler rooms.
 Confusion was also caused by the total loss of the two-year-old Norwegian cargo steamer Normand, Car.
 Michelsen Co.
 (Captain Jonsson), which had been lost 28 hours earlier, at 1050 p.m. the previous day, the 9th, on Tortoise Rock, which is about 3.1 nautical miles south west of where the Bokhara went down.
 Of the 26 crew of the Normand all survived the immediate wreck, but all but two were swept away when the mizzen mast, to which everyone was clinging, collapsed.
 There were almost no lifejackets aboard.
 The two crew who survived, 2nd Engineer John Nistad and Ordinary Seaman Thomas Herness, were washed ashore on Wang An Island some 20 miles south of the wreck site, and only about a mile apart, after some seventeen hours in the water.
 Initially they were taken to be Bokhara survivors, adding to the uncertainties.

 Only two Hong Kong cricketers survived, Dr James Lowson and Lieutenant Markham.
 Lowson had to have a lung removed but continued to play cricket for Hong Kong until 1898.
-First-class cricketer Ernest Coxon and former Hampshire player Horatio Dumbleton both played in Hong Kong's interport match against Shanghai earlier that year but were, fortunately for them, unable to play in the October fixture.
+First-class cricketer Ernest Coxon and former Hampshire player Horatio Dumbleton both played in Hong Kong's interport match against Shanghai earlier that year but were, fortunately for them, were unable to play in the October fixture and did not travel with the team.

 A further 21 people were saved from the water, including the Chief Officer, Third and Fourth Officers and two European Quartermasters.
 The other 16 survivors were the lascar crew, though one of them died of his injuries in Anping on Taiwan shortly after the Thales' arrival.